dusterherz/who-stream/README.md

 ATM, nothing !
 This is the early stage of the project.
-Next step for me is to check if a specific streamer is live (❤️ [mistermv](https://www.twitch.tv/mistermv))
+Next step for me is to check if a specific streamer is live (❤️ [mistermv](https://www.twitch.tv/mistermv)) If you want to know more about the progress, check the github project.

 # Installation